 Tips and Tactics: How to Make the Most of Your Visit to the Temples of Karnak

 - Karnak opens at 6am, and the earlier you can get here to beat the heat and the tour bus crowds, the better.
 Whatever you do, avoid 10am to 3pm when the majority of tour buses from the Red Sea disgorge huge groups into the temples.

-- Timing for Photographers: Try to get here for 5pm to see the stonework glow in the late afternoon sun and the grand shadows of statuary cast atmospherically against the walls.
+- Try to get here for 5pm to see the stonework glow in the late afternoon sun and the grand shadows of statuary cast atmospherically against the walls.

 - Walk along the Corniche: If it's not too hot, it's easy enough to walk from downtown Luxor along the Corniche (Nile-side road) to Karnak.